Marco is a young artisan with big ideas and an incredible talent for bakery and confectionery.

 When you pop into see him in his workshop, he’s always on the go, physically and mentally.

-But all the work he has to do and the commitments he has to keep, he always finds time for you.
+But despite the work he has to do and the commitments he has to keep, he always finds time for you.
 He offers you a polite welcome, he listens, he explains, he tells stories and, aware of the importance of teamwork, never misses an opportunity to praise his staff.

 If it’s true that ‘there can be no greatness without humility,’* meeting Marco you realise immediately that he’s bound for great things.